MouseLand/suite2p/docs/inputs.rst

 Bruker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Single Page Tifs**:
 Using Bruker Prairie View system, .RAW files are batch converted to single .ome.tifs.
 Now, you can load the resulting multiple tif files (i.e. one per frame per channel) to suite2p to be converted to binary.
 This looks for files containing 'Ch1', and will assume all additional files are 'Ch2'.
 Select "input_format" as "bruker" in the drop down menu in the GUI or set ``ops['input_format'] = "bruker"``.

+**Multi Page Tifs**:
+To speed up the processing of input from bruker scopes, we recommend you save your .RAW files as multipage tifs.
+This can be done using the Bruker Prairie View system.

+In the PrairieView software, set your preferences to convert your raw files to multipage TIFFs.

+* Preferences > Save Multipage TIFFs
+* Preferences > Automatically Convert Raw Files > After Acquisition

+This will cause the GUI to be unresponsive for some time after each acquisition.
+Please keep in mind that this only works when you're working with files from a single channel recording.

 Mesoscope tiffs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^